 Learn about the accessibility and usability of Alzheimer's Society website, and how we ensure it remains dementia-friendly.

-Alzheimer’s Society website is a partnership with our users to ensure that the site is useful and usable.
+Alzheimer’s Society's website is a partnership with our users to ensure that the site is useful and usable.
 This includes designing for the inclusion of our users with diverse needs.
 Our goal is to make a website that is usable and accessible in daily use.

-We also use the World-Wide Web (W3C) Consortium's Web Accessibility Initiative (WAI) guidelines and principles wherever possible.
-We understand that some parts of these guidelines are now outdated.
-In these instances we strive to make the best compromise possible.
+We also use the World-Wide Web (W3C) Consortium's Web Accessibility Initiative (WAI) guidelines, principles and best practices to the highest standard which it is practical to achieve.
+However, we understand that some parts of these guidelines are now outdated.
+In these instances, we strive to make the best compromise possible.

 Accessible resources about dementia